Home Chemistry Properties Concentration

 0.01 gram equivalent centinormal 0.01N 0.01

-Normal and molar solution
+Normal and Molar Solution

 A normal solution is a chemical solution that contains one gram equivalent solute per liter of the solution but a molar solution contains one mole of solute per liter of solution.